Ded Na Si Lolo (Grandpa Is Dead): Superstitions in Filipino Culture

 Ded Na Si Lolo

 The movie is about the death of Lolo Juanito and the many personal issues surrounding his family.
-The story is simple, the scenes hilarious, and the theme is relevant.
-Family issues aside, the movie is a showcase of the Filipino superstitious beliefs, in this case, the superstitions surrounding the dead.
+The story is simple, the scenes are hilarious, and the theme is relevant.
+Family issues aside, the movie is a showcase of Filipino superstitious beliefs, and specifically, the superstitions surrounding the dead.

-When the dead body in the casket arrives, there is so much brouhaha when the family starts wailing and howling.
-The funeral staff and the barangay captain have to use their crowd-control skills in order to get the casket up the house.
+When the dead body in the casket arrives, this causes the family to start wailing and howling.
+The funeral staff and the barangay captain have to use their crowd-control skills in order to get the casket up to the house.

-Dolores puts some money in their father’s hand for luck.
-Accordingly, during the wake, the family must put money in the hands of the dead and take it back before the burial, so they can enjoy financial success when they keep the money in their wallets or use it for business.
+Dolores puts some money in her father’s hand for luck.
+According to tradition, during the wake, the family must put money in the hands of the dead and take it back before the burial, so they can enjoy financial success when they keep the money in their wallets or use it for business.

-It is not allowed to clean up, especially to sweep the floor, no matter how dirty it becomes.
+The house is not allowed to be cleaned up, even sweeping the floor is not allowed, no matter how dirty it becomes.
 Junee questions this belief.
 It’s been days since they cleaned up and he feels it has become unsanitary for them to keep all the dirt and grime in the house.
-But his older brother says that it has been a long-held belief by the old folks so they have to stick to such beliefs.
+But his older brother says that it has been a long-held belief by the old folks, so they have to stick to such beliefs.

-Crying is so much a part of the whole dying situation but it is not good to shed tears near the casket because “they” say it is bad for tears to fall on the casket.
+Crying is so much a part of the grieving process, but it is not good to shed tears near the casket because “they” say it is bad for tears to fall on the casket.
 “They” also say that it is not proper for family members to thank those who have given them favors or donations for the dead.

 During the interment, Bobet is carried over the casket to and fro in order to prevent his grandpa from exercising his visitation rights on little kids.
 Bobet’s protest that he is not a little kid falls on deaf ears.
 As he watches the burial, he tells his grandpa that it’s alright if he visits him because he is not afraid of him.
 He bids his “lolo” goodbye.

 Mameng mulls over the thought because they need money as they owe the hospital and the funeral parlor a huge amount.
-The family discusses the issue and comes to the conclusion that one week is enough for the wake.
+The family discusses the issue and concludes that one week is enough for the wake.
 Dolores volunteers to shoulder the rest of the amount needed.

-I wonder how the dead body is released by the hospital and the funeral parlor when the family owes them huge amounts.
+I wonder how the dead body is released from the hospital and the funeral parlor when the family owes them huge amounts.
 Hospitals do not release the death certificate when there are unpaid bills, and funeral parlors need the death certificate to complete their services.
-Anyway, I am forgetting that this is a movie and sometimes movies stray a bit from reality.
+Anyway, I forget that this is a movie and sometimes movies stray a bit from reality.

-The movie is a good watch but only for Filipinos because it takes only Filipinos to understand and find the situations funny.
+The movie is a good watch but only for Filipinos because only Filipinos can fully understand and find the situations funny.
 Even Filipinos who do not believe in these superstitions can find the movie very amusing as the movie has presented the outlandish beliefs in a light and humorous way.

-It might be a bit difficult to stop people from believing in superstitions but it may be wise to know the source of that belief, and to evaluate whether it is practical at this age and time.
+It might be a bit difficult to stop people from believing in superstitions, but it may be wise to know the source of that belief and to evaluate whether it is practical at this age and time.
 For all we know, we are perpetuating something that has no real value in the past nor in our present time.
-If we can’t find a reason why we cannot clean our house or ourselves for a week when people come and go, then it may be time to label that belief as unfounded and reject it.
+If we can’t find a reason why we cannot clean the house or ourselves for a week when people come and go, then it may be time to label that belief as unfounded and reject it.